h2non/rocky/README.md

 - As HTTP [API gateway](http://microservices.io/patterns/apigateway.html)
 - As standard reverse HTTP proxy with dynamic routing
 - As security proxy layer
-- As HTTP load balancer with programmatic control
+- As HTTP load balancer with full programmatic control
+- As embedded HTTP proxy in your node.js app
+- As static response HTTP server
 - As HTTP cache or log server
 - As SSL terminator proxy
 - For A/B testing